gosub-com/Zurfur/README.md

     @b Map<str,int> = ["A":1, "B":2]        // Type name is specified
     @c Map<str,int> = [("A",1), ("B", 2)]   // Use ICollection and KeyValuePair constructor

-`a` is prefered for local variables, but can't be used to declare class variables, so `b` is preferred for creating fields. `c` is not preferred, but is accepted because the `Map` constructor takes an `ICollection<KeyValuePair<str,int>>` parameter.
+`a` is prefered for local variables but can't be used to declare class fields, so `b` must be used for creating fields. `c` is not preferred, but is accepted because the `Map` constructor takes an `ICollection<KeyValuePair<str,int>>` parameter.
 The `KeyValuePair` constructor takes `str` and `int`, so everything matches up and is accepted.